 The Revenue Department will be the lead agency in this priority area and will define appropriate assessment methodology, identify the sources and amount of information required and ensure that credible baseline data and standardized sectoral assessment protocols are available in order to facilitate a timely and efficient assessment of emergency situations.
-The Revenue Department will take the lead in designing of the methodology and conducting the HVCA.
 NGOs and other relevant agencies will be involved in the whole process.